 However, just to be safe, here are some extra tips to help you!

-Sending your resume via email — Top Tips
+Sending your resume via email to a recruiter — Top Tips

 Pay close attention to the job description and their specifications regarding sending this email.